-Go ahead and copy the data by highlighting every row and column containing the values as shown below.
-Open up a new Word document or an Excel spreadsheet.
+Go ahead and copy the data by highlighting every row and column containing the values.
+Next, open up a new Word document or an Excel spreadsheet.
 When pasting the content, select Paste Special–>Text to remove the icons, leaving it in a pure text format.
 Then again, you could always fix the styling in the editor after it’s been imported.

-That being said, it might be easier to pre populate the labels yourself rather than try to fit them into the cell.
-After adding the US population data into Excel, the symbols were removed and the cells resized to reveal all the values.
-Save a copy of the document to avoid losing it.
+You could also pre-populate the labels yourself rather than trying to fit them into the cells.
+After adding the US population data into Excel, it removed the flag symbols and resized the cells resized to reveal all their values.
+Don’t forget to save a copy of the document to avoid losing it.

 Now you should be able to upload the raw data into the rich text editor.